Dr Sonia Yip

 - The biological basis of success or failure to the anti-VEGF agent, bevacizumab in patients with recurrent glioblastoma; Simes R, McDonald K, Brown C, Yip S; Cancer Council New South Wales/Research Project Grants.

 - Personalising care in resectable pancreas cancer.
-GAP-T: a study of imaging and molecular biomarkers to guide treatment of patients receiving preoperative chemotherapy followed by surgery.; Barbour A, Goldstein D, Goldstein D, Kench J, Yip S, Brown C, Hicks R, Chang D; National Health and Medical Research Council (NHMRC)/Project Grants.
+GAP-T: a study of imaging and molecular biomarkers to guide treatment of patients receiving preoperative chemotherapy followed by surgery.; Barbour A, Goldstein D, Goldstein D, Kench J, Yip S, Mead S, Brown C, Chang D; National Health and Medical Research Council (NHMRC)/Project Grants.

 - DOCetaxel with or without radiation Therapy for resectable Oesophageal adenocarcinoma based on early PET Response to induction chemotherapy (DOCTOR); Goldstein D, Brown C, Yip S, Barbour A; National Health and Medical Research Council (NHMRC)/Project Grants.